GuangxiangZhu/GEM/README.md

 	 	 BayesParaSelect(begin_para, end_para, real_volume, HiC_file, loci_file, lambdaE, M, max_iter, infer_latent)

-    beginpara and endpara: Select parameters in the range of [beginpara, endpara].
+    begin_para and end_para: Select parameters in the range of [beginpara, endpara].
 Default is [5E8, 5E16].

     real_volume: Real volume of the chromatin.
 If you do not have the priori information of the real volume, you can set real_volume -1 to use the estimated value provided by GEM.